video – North Island of New Zealand

 To help plan your road trip and decide which North Island Region holds the most points interest – bookmark this map of New Zealand regions.

 Auckland City – You will almost certainly land in Auckland when you first arrive in New Zealand.
 When you do, you may find this article on the Things To Do In Auckland useful…

 Auckland highlights are both man-made and natural.
 The man made include Kelly Tarlton’s sea life aquarium on Tamaki Drive – great entertainment for the whole family, or the Sky Tower also family friendly especially when it is raining and you need to entertain boisterous children.

 Auckland natural attractions tend to be based on the Sea, Beaches or surrounding Islands with Waiheke Island being the most accessible from Auckland City a pleasant 35-minute ferry ride from Auckland City,

-Gt Barrier Island is more remote and offers great hiking, fishing, surf if you have the time it is well worth visiting Great Barrier to experience the laid back lifestyle, white sand beaches and rugged interior the access to Great Barrier is by plane or boat and weather dependent.
+Great Barrier Island is more remote and offers great hiking, fishing, surf if you have the time it is well worth visiting Great Barrier to experience the laid back lifestyle, white sand beaches and walking the rugged bush interior the access to Great Barrier is by small plane or boat in both cases arriving and leaving is weather dependent.